-The ability to move data across a data fabric requires a transport mechanism to establish lines of communication between the endpoints.
-NetApp SnapMirror is the primary transport for the NetApp Data Fabric.
-The SnapMirror protocol connects endpoints in the Data Fabric for seamless transfer of data in bulk.
+The ability to move data across the data fabric requires a transport mechanism to establish lines of communication between the endpoints.
+NetApp SnapMirror is the primary transport for the data fabric.
+The SnapMirror protocol connects endpoints in the data fabric for seamless transfer of data in bulk.
 It enables applications to move data nondisruptively where it is needed most: to a cloud, across storage tiers, or across clusters.
 Applications are unaware of any data movement.